sandtr0ut/GifTastic/README.md

 # GifTastic

 ## App Description
-The GifTastic app is essentially, a semi-customizable GIF-image generator, with the following features/functions:
+The GifTastic app was designed as a tool for K-12 kids, giving them an easy was to pull up/view/download images (and potentially, other information) on any American historical figures they are studying in school.
+A moderate number of test runs has made it clear that Giphy is not an ideal source for this purpose.
+Expect an updated source API in future updates.
+Check out the app nonetheless!
+It is, essentially, a semi-customizable GIF-image generator, with the following features/functions:

 * Click any of the topic buttons to generate 10 related images.

-* The images will appear below, along with selected meta-data like rating, title, etc.
+* The images will appear below, along with rating info.

 * Click on an image to watch it animate.

 * Click again to freeze it.

-* If you would like to see some images based on some other topic, just type it into the search box on the right, and a new button will appear that you can use like the others.
+* If you would like to see some images based on some other person/topic, just type it into the search box on the right, and a new button will appear that you can use, just like the existing ones.

 <br>